BR0KK3R/watermark-script/README.md

 Currently this script works only on Qb-core

 Sometimes if resource is started after starting the server it may not display player id, but to fix it player need to use /watermark command
+## Features

+- Customizable:
+    - Logo size
+    - ID text size
+    - Watermark opacity
+    - Watermark position

+[You can customize other things if you have basic HTML and CSS knowledge]

 ## Installation

     1. Download watermark script
     2. Unzip if needed
-    3. Put watermark folder to your resources/[standalone] folder (or other if you know what are you doing)
+    3. Put watermark folder to your 'resources/[standalone]' folder (or other if you know what are you doing)
-    4. Replace logo.png in [watermark/html/] folder with own logo (don't change file name)
+    4. Replace logo.png in 'watermark/html/' folder with own logo (don't change file name)
 ## Usage

 ```